 Visit a Museum

 A museum you have to visit is Museo Amparo.
 It showcases exhibits from pre-Hispanic, Colonial, and contemporary times.
 You can also get on the rooftop and admire a panoramic view of the city.
+This museum is huge and will take you 3-4 hours to tour it all.

 Another museum you cannot miss is the Museo Internacional del Barroco.
-It’s a cool museum, a work of art in itself.
+It’s a cool museum, a work of art itself.
 It showcases 11 exhibits, some of them are interactive.
 You will spend at least 2 hours here.

 Ride the Most Famous Ferris Wheel in Town

-One of Puebla City’s landmarks is the Estrella de Puebla, which is a Ferris wheel.
+One of Puebla City’s most famous landmarks is the Estrella de Puebla, a Ferris wheel.
 You can ride it and get an excellent view of the city from the top.
 Another option would be taking the cable car or teleferico.
 Yet a third option would be taking a double-decker bus or a trolley at the Zocalo to tour the city.
 This is a good opportunity to learn more about the city and get a better idea of what other places you can visit during your stay.

 Eat a Chile en Nogada